phill-holland/context-aware-diff/README.md

 - Test for class definitions
 - Test for for loops
 - Test for if statements
-- Reorder functions, but with no changes
+- Test for "functionally the same" Reorder functions, but with no changes
 - C# testing

 # Running